hustcv/cvrg/content/002_people_in_object_detection.md

 Title: People in object detection
 Date: 2017-07-01 14:40
-Category: List
+Category: list
-Tags: detection
+Tags: detection, people
-Author: hustcv
+Author: dumin
 Summary: It is a list of people who are leading the object detection domain.

 ## [Kaiming He](http://kaiminghe.com/)